 What’s required to become a volunteer?

-Knowledge: You must learn about different native animals, and understand the importance of each species and their habitat.
+Knowledge: You must learn about different raptors, and understand the importance of each species and their habitat.

 Commitment: You must commit to 25 scheduled hours of service during the calendar year, which includes some weekends and holidays.